-- a. transforming the employment area into an ecoindustrial zone; - b. creating a sustainable economic area and green business areas; - c. investing in green buildings, technology and practices; - d. encouraging leveraged partnerships between public and private organizations; and - e. establishing multi-objective infrastructure.
+- a. transforming the employment area into an ecoindustrial zone; - b. creating a sustainable economic area and green business areas; - c. investing in green buildings, technology and practices; - d. encouraging leveraged partnerships between public and private organizations; and - e. establishing infrastructure with multi objective.